” I have now gained credibility with decision-makers who value my opinion and call on me.”

 - build the capacity of human rights organizations to advance the respect for human rights, strengthen citizen engagement while reducing conflict;

-- disseminate good practices, lessons learned, research findings and capacity-building tools on a regional and national level through trainings, forums and dialogues.
+- disseminate new tools amd good practices on a regional and national level through trainings and forums;

 “The project helped change preconceived notions my family had about my capacity to contribute to my community”

 - implemented over 25 youth-led community action projects allowing the youth to have open discussions on issues such as the exclusion of vulnerable groups from social and economic life, child-marriage, intertribal conflict and sexual harassment.
 The projects have reached over 16,000 people between 2012 and 2016.

 - presented the Compendium of lessons learned and best practices Youth Participating in Community Life – Implementing Human Rights Projects in the Middle East and North Africa.
 Available in ENGLISH, ARABIC and FRENCH.